Martindeq98/final-project/README.md

 # Inferring predictive causal networks from multiple time-series
 This repository contains, among others:
-- the code,
-- the documents,
-- the literature, etc.,
-gathered throughout the final project of Martin de Quincey.
+- code in the form of Jupyter Notebooks, gathered throughout the final project of Martin de Quincey.